"Anyone can learn to safely practice yoga and experience its healing effects. A beginner's mind is required, a flexible body is not." - Michael

 Like all things, my approach to teaching has changed over the past few years.
 When I started my goal was largely to make it hard, to get some arm balances in there to impress people and convince them I knew what I was doing.
 These days I look at the room and find adaptations of the essential movements that everyone can easily approach, then communicate a set of alignment actions that are necessary to safely progress.
-I teach very few fancy arm balances in class (though I practice crazy stuff) even when I see that people can do them, because often they are lacking in hamstring and shoulder flexibility and stabilization as well as certain technical details.
+I teach very few fancy arm balances in class (though I enjoy practising them) even when I see that people can do them, because often they are lacking in hamstring and shoulder flexibility and stabilization as well as certain technical details.

 My experience in working privately with experienced teachers, knowing their practices over a few years, and a bit about their problems, and teaching the young and old of all levels is that most people tend to be missing certain alignment principles that eventually impede progress or cause problems.
 This is also born of my own past experience for 11 years with being very strong on the superficial core areas (which relate to arm balances and planks) and unknowingly weak in the deep core up until the last 4 years (which relates to sitting up straight, a solid upward dog and the ability to do anything in yoga properly over the long-term).